rust-lang/rust/src/librustc/traits/README.md

 One subtle interaction is that the results of trait lookup will vary depending on what where clauses are in scope.
 Therefore, we actually have *two* caches, a local and a global cache.
-The local cache is attached to the `ParameterEnvironment` and the global cache attached to the `tcx`.
+The local cache is attached to ParamEnv` and the global cache attached to the `tcx`.
 We use the local cache whenever the result might depend on the where clauses that are in scope.
 The determination of which cache to use is done by the method `pick_candidate_cache` in